Menachem Mendel of Rimanov: Activity

-A learned Talmudist and Kabbalist, Rebbe Menachem Mendel was known to be an exemplary pious and holy man who lived his life dedicated to the service of God, and many were saved by his prayers.
-Numerous legends tell of his miraculous cure of the sick, which won him fame among non-Jews as well as Jews, his powers of clairvoyance, his incessant Talmudic studies which were seldom interrupted by sleep, his extraordinary acts of ascetism and self-flagellation, and his strict religious guidance of his community.
+Talmudist and Kabbalist, Rebbe Menachem Mendel was known to be a pious man who lived his life dedicated to the service of God.
+Legends tell of him cuing the sick, his Talmudic studies which were seldom interrupted by sleep, his acts of ascetism and self-flagellation, and his religious guidance of his community.

 The Rimanover Rebbe was heavily involved in Jewish welfare and provided generously for orphans and strangers.
 Concerned with arbitrating proper justice, he urged the community to support a school for poor children, while forbidding burial societies from overcharging wealthy families.
 On the last day of every month the Rebbe would check the scales in every shop.
 But the Rebbe's social concerns ranged beyond Rimanov.
 He presided over the Kollel Meir Baal HaNes organization in Galicia, which provided funds for struggling Jewish communities in the Land of Israel.
 He is best known for having delivered Shabbos sermons on Parshath HaMan for 22 years, during which period his students testified he brought down blessings from Heaven.
 The Rebbe is popularly believed to have introduced the segulah for parnassah (sustenance) of reciting Parashas Hamonn in form of Shnayim Mikrah v'Echod Targum annually on the Tuesday of Parashas Beshalach.

 Rebbe Menachem Mendel was an ardent opponent of modernity and the Jewish emancipation, fearing it would lead to assimilation and the breakdown of the Jewish way of life.
 He is regarded as one of the founders of Ultra-Orthodox Judaism in Poland and Hungary.
 He opposed the domicilization of Jews in small villages outside the organized Jewish community.
 Additionally, the Rimanover was zealous in demanding adherence to the laws of Jewish modesty.
 He insisted on men and women retaining traditional Jewish garb and not emulating any modern styles, especially with regard to ostentatious clothing.
 The Rebbe's strict guidelines ultimately became the set standard of Chassidic dress.

 Rebbe Menachem Mendel was anguished by the exile of the Jewish people from their homeland, maintaining they could only reach their full spiritual potential in the Land of Israel, and anticipated the coming of the Messiah.
 Towards the end of his life, the Rimanover associated Napoleon with Gog and Magog, and he prayed for his victory, which he believed would usher the Messianic age.
 Legend has it the Rebbe's form appeared to Napoleon in dreams as long as the latter was under Divine protection.